khulnasoft-lab/design.khulnasoft.com/contents/usability/ai-human-interaction.md

 In GitLab, such UI elements have not been standardized, yet.
 In the IDE we have a context menu for that purpose.

 Slash commands can be entered in the chat directly.
 The pattern is `/slash-command` + `(optional) additional instructions`.
 In the IDE, in some cases, it may be neccessary to have code selected for the slash command to make sense.
+Also, this part has not been standardized, yet, and need more thought.

 #### Converation history